 To find a right broker for share dealing

 Our comparison begins with the fees charged for dealing shares in the UK and being a client.
 The two main charges to focus on include the cost to place each trade alongside the monthly, quarterly, or annual management fee charged (varies depending on the type and size of your portfolio).
 We researched both to provide a single star rating for cost.
-Both AJ Bell Youinvest and Saxo Capital Markets hold a 3.50 star rating.
+Both AJ Bell Youinvest and Saxo Capital Markets are rated 3.50 stars.

 Account charges aside, we can now compare features and tools investors want in their share dealing accounts.
-Access to the investments is important, and Saxo Capital Markets supports ISA and SIPP while AJ Bell Youinvest supports ISA, ISA - Junior, SIPP and SIPP - Junior.
+Access to the investments is important, and Saxo Capital Markets offers clients ISA and SIPP while AJ Bell Youinvest offers ISA, ISA - Junior, SIPP and SIPP - Junior.
 Also, some investors require a high-quality charting experience, so the number of drawing tools and total technical indicators made available, as well as stock alerts, are considered.
-Saxo Capital Markets offers its clients access to 17 charting tools while AJ Bell Youinvest has 1 charting tools, a difference of 16.
-Saxo Capital Markets offers its clients access to 48 different indicators (for example, volume) while AJ Bell Youinvest has 10 available indicators, a difference of 38.
+AJ Bell Youinvest trails Saxo Capital Markets by 16 total charting tools, with Saxo Capital Markets offering 17 and AJ Bell Youinvest offering 1.
+AJ Bell Youinvest trails Saxo Capital Markets by 38 total different indicators (for example, moving averages), with Saxo Capital Markets offering 48 and AJ Bell Youinvest offering 10.
 Saxo Capital Markets makes basic stock alerts available to clients, while AJ Bell Youinvest does not.
 Lastly, for researching mutual funds while share dealing, being able to view a research report can be helpful.
-AJ Bell Youinvest has fund research reports, Saxo Capital Markets doesn't.
+AJ Bell Youinvest offers fund research reports while Saxo Capital Markets does not.